 The State's Quality Strategy has specific goals that connect to the program mission.
 Targeted objectives have been developed to measure progress towards achieving each goal.
+Performance targets are based on comparisons to national and regional rates (where applicable), historical NH Medicaid trends, and priority focus areas.
 Objectives associated with each goal are a mix of performance standards and program activities.
 Meeting performance standards and completing program activities described in each objective is an indicator of the effectiveness of the NH MCM Quality Strategy in meeting the outlined goals.